Evaluating Learning Congestion control Schemes for LEO Constellations: Introduction

 \section{Introduction}

 Low Earth Orbit (LEO) satellite networks consist of thousands of interconnected satellites that form a global mesh orbiting around Earth.
-With an expected total bandwidth reaching hundreds of terabits per second, their capacity rivals the cumulative throughput of modern fibre-optic infrastructure \cite{21st_century_space_race}.
+With an expected total bandwidth reaching hundreds of terabits per second, their capacity will rival the cumulative throughput of modern fibre-optic infrastructure \cite{21st_century_space_race}.
 Free-space laser links enable high-speed inter-satellite communication, operating in a vacuum at speeds approximately 47\% faster than in optical fibre cables \cite{delay_not_an_option}.
-As a result, LEO satellite networks support low-latency communications; lower than terrestrial networks for distances greater than about 3000 km \cite{delay_not_an_option}.
-Fully taking advantage of the low-latency communications supported by LEO satellite networks requires careful consideration when sizing network buffers and deploying data transport protocols and congestion control (CC) algorithms.
-For example, loss-based CC algorithms, such as Cubic \cite{cubic}, fill network buffers inflating latency, particularly when operating in conjunction with large buffers \cite{hypatia,lucapaper_systematic_rlcc}.
+As a result, LEO satellite networks can support lower latency communications than in terrestrial networks for distances greater than about 3000 km \cite{delay_not_an_option}.
+Deploying the IP stack in these networks requires careful consideration when sizing network buffers and deploying data transport protocols and congestion control (CC) algorithms so as not to increase latency through packet queues.
+For example, loss-based CC algorithms, such as Cubic \cite{cubic}, fill network buffers, particularly when operating in conjunction with large buffers \cite{hypatia,lucapaper_systematic_rlcc}.
 Even delay-based schemes, such as bottleneck bandwidth and round-trip time (BBR), operate with high buffer occupancy when multiple flows coexist \cite{hock_experimental_2017}.

+More broadly, LEO satellite networks present considerable challenges in the design of effective data transport and congestion control, given the dynamic nature of the topology, routing paths \cite{delay_not_an_option}, and rain fade \cite{rain_fade}.
+These, in turn, result in (1) \textit{non-congestive latency variation and loss}, (2) \textit{transient hotspots} with associated latency inflation and packet loss, and (3) \textit{soft and hard handovers}.